-The above options (1) and (2) are scheduled to be considered by City Council at their December 10, 2009 meeting.
+The above options (1) and (2) were considered and approved by City Council at its December 10, 2009 meeting.
 On November 20, 2009, the City Attorney's office provided written notice to the owners and managers of all public and private clubs concerning these proposed amendments to the city code.
-Although related to the common goal of increased public safety, the City Council's consideration of the afore stated options (1) and (2) is separate from the proposed public or private club spacing requirement.
-No cost to the City.
-In staff's opinion the request is in compliance with Horizons: Greenville's Community Plan .
-If the Planning and Zoning Commission determines to approve the request, in order to comply with the statutory requirement, it is recommended that the motion be as follows: Motion to approve the proposed text amendment, to advise that it is consistent with the comprehensive plan and other applicable plans, and to adopt the staff report which addresses plan consistency and other matters.
+Although related to the common goal of increased downtown public safety, the City Council's approval of the aforementioned actions is separate from the proposed public or private club spacing requirement.